 I’ve also facilitated creative writing classes on craft, teaching on creating characters and story structure, as well as instructional writing courses on technique, focusing on fluency and accuracy.

 - People have told me I’m a good listener and appreciate my sense of humor.

 - I love animals, which might look like socializing shy cats at The Dancing Cat, adoring adoptable dog profiles, friending neighborhood felines, reading up on animal communication, or dreaming of diving with dolphins in Bimini.

 - I find nature a source of inspiration.
 Encountering waterfalls on hiking trails and exploring the outdoors while having deep conversations is one of my favorite things.
 I have over 20 houseplants, most originally gifted to me as babies.

 - My astrology signs indicate I’m a nurturing diplomat with a pioneering soul.
 My primary sparketype is maven; learning and going deep lights me up.

 - I enjoy the intersection of creativity, spirituality, and physical sensation, expressing this through art and movement.
-I love any exercise my body can do, whether that’s biking, weightlifting, dancing, kickboxing, or simply climbing stairs.
+My current favorite exercise is deadlifting.

 - Before I even learned how to write, I filled notebooks with scribbles.
 Writing is part of my identity.

 - I reside in the SF Bay Area, California.

 See anything on this page that makes you smile, nod, or go “me too!”?
 I’d love to hear from you.
 I invite you to contact me.